mariaxxo/students-performance-prediction/README.md

-# Predicting STudent Performance: What really matters?
+# Predicting Student Performance: What really matters?

 The project explores the key factors influencing student exam performance and builds a machine learning model to predict whether a student is a high performer or not.
 The goal is not only to achieve high accuracy, but also to understand what truly drives academic success.